 Email: bhemphill @ alaska.edu

-Kara C. Hoover.
+Kara C. Hoover (on sabbatical 2017-2018 academic year).
 Associate Professor (Associated Faculty, Chemistry and Biochemistry); PhD (anthropology) Southern Illinois University Carbondale, 2001.
 Evolutionary genetics & biology of olfaction, olfactory functioning in reconstructed hominin receptors, paleo-population biology (diet, nutrition, developmental stress), hunter-gatherers, Japan, UK, Eurasia.
 Office:404 Bunnell

 Email: kchoover @ alaska.edu

 David C. Koester.
 Professor; PhD (Anthropology) University of Chicago, 1990.
 Culture and history, historical and national/ethnic consciousness; anthropological study of insult and discursive manipulation of status; history of ethnography; Iceland, Russian Far East, North Pacific, circumpolar.

 Patrick Plattet.
 Associate Professor; PhD (Anthropology), University of Neuchâtel (Switzerland), École Pratiques des Hautes Études (Paris/Sorbonne, France), 2005.
 Cultural anthropology, ritual change, subsistence-oriented rituals and games, reindeer herding (past and present), cultural resources documentation, ethnohistory, eLearning for ethnography, Kamchatka/Alaska

 E-mail: pplattet @ alaska.edu

 Sveta Yamin-Pasternak, PhD (Anthropology), University of Alaska Fairbanks, 2007.
 Food and culture, ethnomycology, aesthetics, Circumpolar North, contemporary art, gender, post-Soviet studies